medanielle/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab8.1 Answers.md

 ![image](https://user-images.githubusercontent.com/47218880/67504468-0ba93a80-f64f-11e9-85d0-f080ac66a64a.png)

+percentage = (fatgrams * 9) / calories

 Some nutritionists classify a food as “low fat” if less than 30 percent of its calories come from fat.
 If the results of this formula are less than 0.3, the program should display a message indicating the food is low in fat.

+module main()
+                //Declarations
+    declare real

+                //get input
+    display "Enter # of fat grams: " input fatGrams
+    display "Enter total calories: "
+    input calories
+                //validate
+    while fatGrams < 0 OR calories < 0 OR calories > (fatGrams*9)
+        Display "Invalid!
+Cannot be a negative number and the number of calories cannot exceed "fat grams X 9 " input fatGrams
+        input calories
+    end while

+    set percentFat = getPercentFat(fatGrams, calories)
+    if percentFact <= 0.3 then
+        Display "This is a Low Fat food!
+Only ", percentFat*100, " % of its calories come from fat." else
+        Display "This food has ", percentFat*100, " % of its calories come from fat.
+                //function for fat percentage
+    function real getPercentFat(real fat, real cal)
+        return ((fat * 9) / cal)

 ## Speeding Violation Calculator